 What are the costs?

 Dance team members are billed monthly rather than by term.
 The cost of classes for dance team members is different from recreational dancers.
-Please see the front desk to get an accurate monthly cost for dance tuition.
+Click the Pricing Overview link at the top of this page for a listing of fees and when they occur during the year.